 How to Avoid Problems With Gutter Mesh

-This can be easily done, especially if you choose a gutter mesh like MasterShield.
+This can be easily done, especially if you choose a gutter guard like MasterShield.

 First, choose a non-plastic mesh.
 If you notice, most materials used around your roof are made of metal, so your choice of gutter mesh should not be the exception.